Sharing is caring!

 Refrigerate for an hour.
 Cut into bars and serve.

-NOTE: Watch your time and make sure to cut into bars as directed, before cooling completely.
-The crust becomes quite firm and it is difficult to cut through when fully chilled.
+NOTE: Watch your time and make sure to cut into bars as directed before cooling completely.
+The crust becomes quite firm, and it is difficult to cut through when thoroughly chilled.

-Chocolate, cream cheese, more chocolate and nuts, right out from the fridge, the bars taste like a candy bar.
+Chocolate, cream cheese, more chocolate, and nuts, right out of the fridge, the bars taste like a candy bar.
 Heaven in your mouth!

-An awesome recipe for potlucks, Christmas or any holiday celebration, these bars will be the star of the party!
+An excellent recipe for potlucks, Christmas, or any holiday celebration, these bars will be the star of the party!

 Interested in more recipes for bars?